 We recently received an email from Davy Dosnon in the Côte des Bar reporting that he was projecting an 80% reduction in yields this year due to the devastating frosts last month.
-Despite this setback, he has started the conversion to organic farming and he is close to a deal to purchase the last 3 hectares of his leased vineyards.
+Despite this setback, he is close to a deal to purchase the last 3 hectares of his leased vineyards.
 This would allow him to change from one of the smallest NM to just a small RM.
 All of Dosnon’s Champagnes are currently available except Récolte Blanche which will be available in August.
 We will have more information about Champagne and all things bubbly in our not-a-newsletter next month.

 –5/12/21 by JDH & S.S.

 Lilacs out of the dead land, mixing